ntnhan2266/demo-app/README.md

 ##### `setupTests.ts`

 The configuration file for setting up tests.
-It may include global test configurations or setups.
+It include global test configurations or setups.

 ##### `tailwind.config.js`